Jessy Reindorf

-Jessy Yapo Reindorf (born 10 July 1991) is a professional footballer who plays as a forward for Brétigny Foot.
-Born in France, he represents Rwanda at international level.
+Jessy Yapo Reindorf (born 10 July 1991) is a former professional footballer who played as a forward.
+Born in France, he represented Rwanda at international level.

 Club career

-Born in Bagneux, France, Reindorf spent his early career in Italy, France and Belgium with Comacchio Lidi, CA Paris-Charenton and Union Royale Namur.
+Born in Paris, France, Reindorf spent his early career in Italy, France and Belgium with Comacchio Lidi, CA Paris-Charenton and Union Royale Namur.
 While with Comacchio Lidi, Reindorf's contract and transfer arrangements was investigated by the footballing authorities.

 He signed a two-year contract with English club Bury in July 2013.
 Reindorf scored his first goal for Bury on 27 August 2013 in 6–3 defeat to Norwich City in the League Cup; the goal was described by the BBC as a "spectacular strike," and Reindorf's performance was praised by manager Kevin Blackwell.

 On 16 January 2014, Reindorf had his contract cancelled at Bury.
 Later that month he went on trial with Scottish club Falkirk.
 He signed for Tamworth in February 2014.

 Reindorf signed for Sutton United in June 2014.

 In January 2015 he returned to Belgium, signing with former club Union Royale Namur.
 He signed with Moldovan club Speranța Nisporeni for the 2015–16 season.
 He later played with Paris Saint-Germain C, RRC Waterloo and Royal Albert Quévy-Mons.

 International career

-He made his international debut for Rwanda in 2013, in a friendly against Uganda, and he has appeared in FIFA World Cup qualifying matches.
+Reindorf made his international debut for Rwanda in 2013, in a friendly against Uganda, and he has appeared in FIFA World Cup qualifying matches.